palewire/first-python-notebook/docs/src/columns.md

 Before we move on to the next chapter, here's a challenge.
 See if you can answer a few more questions a journalist might ask about our dataset.
 All of the questions below can be answered using only tricks we've covered thus far.

 1. What was the total number of fatalities?
-2. What helicopter maker had the most fatal accidents?
+2. Which helicopter maker had the most fatal accidents?
-3. What year had the most fatal helicopter accidents?
+3. Which year had the most fatal helicopter accidents?
 4. How many fatal helicopter accidents occurred in Texas?
 5. How many different helicopter makers are in the dataset?